bksen123/mean-video-chat/README.md

 Streaming => It's live video and audio row material to real-time communicated by PEER js with Mean stack support.

-Cloud Server:  we use Render cloud server for hosting products, Later we will show the demo to you in here.
+Cloud Server:  we use Render cloud server for hosting products